-Austin bombing suspect left few traces on social media
+Austin bombing suspect was unemployed college dropout

 - White House celebrates birthday as Barron Trump turns 12

 Conditt left little discernable trace on social media.
 Aside from a few photos of him on his family’s Facebook pages, he apparently made six entries on a personal blog in 2012 in which he addressed a range of topics.
-In those posts, a blogger identifying himself as Mark Conditt off Pflugerville wrote that gay marriage should be illegal.
+In those posts, a blogger identifying himself as Mark Conditt of Pflugerville wrote that gay marriage should be illegal.
 He also called for the elimination of sex offender registries and argued in favor of the death penalty.
 He described his interests as cycling, tennis and listening to music

 Of gay marriage, Conditt wrote: “Homosexuality is not natural.
 Just look at the male and female bodies.
 They are obviously designed to couple.”